LAL EDITORIAL BOARD

 Philip F. Kennedy, New York University

-General EditorPhilip F. Kennedy, the founding Faculty Director of the NYU Abu Dhabi Institute, is associate professor of Middle Eastern and Islamic Studies and Comparative Literature at New York University, and affiliate faculty member of NYU Abu Dhabi.
-As author or editor, Kennedy has published many writings on Arabic literature, including The Wine Song in Classical Arabic Poetry: Abu Nuwas and the Literary Tradition (Oxford: Clarendon Press, 1997); Abu Nuwas: A Genius of Poetry (Oxford: Oneworld 2005–in the series Makers of the Muslim World); On Fiction and Adab in Medieval Arabic Literature (Harrassowitz Verlag 2004—in the series Studies in Arabic Language and Literature); and Islamic Reflections, Arabic Musings (co-editor with Robert Hoyland, Oxford: Oxbow for the E.J.W.
-Gibb Memorial Trust Series 2004).
+General EditorPhilip F. Kennedy, the founding Faculty Director of the NYU Abu Dhabi Institute, is Professor of Middle Eastern and Islamic Studies and Comparative Literature at New York University, and affiliate faculty member of NYU Abu Dhabi.
+As author or editor, Kennedy has published many writings on Arabic literature, including The Wine Song in Classical Arabic Poetry: Abu Nuwas and the Literary Tradition (Oxford: Clarendon Press, 1997); Abu Nuwas: A Genius of Poetry (Oxford: Oneworld 2005–in the series Makers of the Muslim World); On Fiction and Adab in Medieval Arabic Literature (Harrassowitz Verlag 2004—in the series Studies in Arabic Language and Literature); Islamic Reflections, Arabic Musings (co-editor with Robert Hoyland, Oxford: Oxbow for the E.J.W.
+Gibb Memorial Trust Series 2004); and Recognition in the Arabic Narrative Tradition: Discovery, Deliverance and Delusion (Edinburgh University Press, 2016).
 As a student, he studied in Oxford, Cairo, Madrid, Aix-en-Provence and the United Arab Emirates.

 James E. Montgomery, University of Cambridge